Cyprus company formation is governed by the Companies Law of 1951, as amended.

 At least one director must be appointed at the time of the Cyprus company formation, who may be either a natural person or another company.
 The directors may be resident anywhere in the world and professional directors are possible.
 Resident directors would be necessary for double tax treaty eligibility.
 The same person may be a sole director and shareholder provided another party acts as secretary.

 Shareholder and director meetings

 Meetings of the shareholders and the directors may be held anywhere in the world.
 An annual general meeting (AGM) of the shareholders must be held in each calendar year, with successive meetings not more than 15 months apart.
 The first AGM must take place within 18 months of the company’ s incorporation.

 A registered office must be maintained in Cyprus, where the company’s statutory registers and records and the seal will be kept.

 A company secretary must be appointed, who may be a natural person or company.
-The secretary may be resident in any country but preferably in Cyprus.
+The secretary should preferably be resident in Cyprus and must have a good knowledge of Cyprus company law and the duties and responsibilities carried by this position.
+The company secretary is responsible for carrying out most of the company’s statutory obligations and needs to interact with a number of government departments.
 The same person may act as the company’s sole director and secretary provided the shares are held by a second party.
 Likewise, a sole shareholder and secretary is possible if another party is appointed as director.